What is Customer Satisfaction?

 - 0-6 being detractors

 The Customer Effort Score (CES) measures how much work a customer must do to buy from the company.
-In other words, the CES measures the effort exerted by a customer to attain the goods/services.
-If customers have to go through a lot of work to purchase from the company, they will likely take their business elsewhere.
+In other words, the CES measures the effort exerted by a customer to attain a company’s goods or services.
+If customers have to go through a lot of work to purchase from a company, they may be likely take their business elsewhere.
+On the other hand, if the customer is willing to go through some difficulty in order to purchase a company’s products, that may indicate that they have strong brand loyalty.

-Questions asked on the customer effort score includes:
+Questions asked on the customer effort score include:

 - The service representatives handled my issue in a timely manner.